Continuous drying for continuous wood production

-In addition to the requirements of the drying itself but it was also the customer's wishes regarding installation in the factory and additional cultivation of a canopy for the storage of sawn timber implement.
-"The two project managers of Rubner - Franz Seidl and Rene Karner - gave us valuable input based on their previous experience, but also faced constructive challenges," says Grilz.
+In addition to the requirements of the drying itself, it was also a challenge to meet the customer's demands regarding the implementation in the factory and the additional installation of a canopy for the storage of sawn timber.
+"The two project managers of Rubner - Franz Seidl and Rene Karner - gave us valuable input based on their previous experience, but also made us face constructive challenges," says Grilz.

 However, all requirements have been implemented in the form of innovations such as pegged rail system, optimized transport system or constructive connection of a hall canopy.

 Optimized plant assembly within a very short time